Promoting a healthy culture at Rogers

 In order to provide the most effective treatment possible for our patients and their families, it’s important that employees feel supported and encouraged each day.
 That’s why Rogers strives to create a healthy culture where everyone, patients, and employees, can grow and feel welcome, safe, and respected.

-To support our healthy culture, we put Rogers’ values of compassion, accountability, and excellence into action with each other through our nine shared behavior agreements.
+Putting Rogers’ values of compassion, accountability, and excellence into action with each other

 - Be open and welcoming to all through our presence, tone, words, and body language.

 - Work to minimize the impact personal biases have on your treatment of others.

 - Speak up when we see problems or conflict in the workplace with a solution-focused, strength-based perspective.

 - Seek to understand and value diverse perspectives.

 - Pause to set aside judgments.
 Be curious.
 Embrace discomfort.

 - Determine if broader understanding needs to lead to consensus on action or not.

 - Work together as a team to accomplish goals.